deadcoast/DrRx/drrx/rules.md

 - Details: Mirrors the style used in examples to aid scanability.
 - Violations: Warning at most.
 - References: syntax-overview.md examples at top-level.

+<a id="FW.12"></a>
+[FW.12] No flow markers on root line (MUST)
+- Summary: The root line must be a single "." with no flow prefix ("+", ":", or "|").
+- Details: Flow applies to child/sibling rendering, not root.
+- Violations: Hard error.
+- References: syntax-overview.md §1.

+<a id="FW.13"></a>
+[FW.13] File branch markers control siblings (MUST)
+- Summary: When used before file lines, "+" means more siblings will follow later at the same depth; ":" means this is the last sibling at the depth.
+- Details: Files never have children; markers control only sibling continuity.
+- Violations: Hard error if interpreted otherwise.
+- References: syntax-overview.md §3.

+<a id="FW.14"></a>
+[FW.14] Flow markers limited to prefix (MUST)
+- Summary: "|", "+", and ":" may appear only in the flow prefix or as a standalone "|" spacer line; they MUST NOT appear after the operator/name.
+- Details: Prevents ambiguous tokenization.
+- Violations: Hard error.
+- References: syntax-overview.md §2.

+<a id="FW.15"></a>
+[FW.15] Spacer lines carry no annotations (MUST)
+- Summary: Standalone "|" spacer lines MUST NOT include annotations.
+- Details: Only an optional comment is allowed after the bar.
+- Violations: Hard error; formatters MAY move comments to preceding line.
+- References: syntax-overview.md §2, §3.

 ---